Sowmiya2195/Train-Accident-Prevention-System/README.md

-# Train-Accident-Prevention-System
-A Train Accident Prevention System uses IoT sensors, GPS, and communication modules to monitor track conditions, train speed, and obstacles in real time.
-Data is sent to a central control unit for alerts and automatic braking, ensuring passenger safety and reducing collision risks.
+This system prevents train accidents using IoT sensors, GPS, and communication modules.
+It monitors track conditions, speed, and obstacles in real time.
+Alerts and automatic braking ensure safe operation, reducing risks of collisions and derailments.